*Updated November 2020*

 Federal Investment Tax Credit

 Every American homeowner or business is eligible for this incentive.
-A Federal Investment Tax Credit lowers your Federal tax bill by 30% of the cost of your solar purchase.
-For example, if you buy a $60,000 solar array, you’ll pay $18,000 less on your Federal taxes that year.
-If you owe the Federal government less than $18,000 in taxes, don’t worry.
-The excess amount from your credit will roll over for 20 years.
+A Federal Investment Tax Credit lowers your Federal tax bill by 26% of the cost of your solar purchase.
+For example, if you buy a $60,000 solar array, you’ll pay $15,600 less on your Federal taxes that year.
+If you owe the Federal government less than $15,600 in taxes, don’t worry.
+For residential projects, the excess can be rolled over to the following year.
+For commercial projects, the excess amount from your credit will roll over for 20 years.

 Individual states also offer tax incentives.
 These incentives can be claimed in addition to the Federal tax credit.
 When you combine your Federal incentives with your state incentives, you’re saving a large portion of the cost of your array.
 For some customers, nearly all of their array is covered.
 In years to come, the Federal tax credit will diminish in value.
 The sooner you claim it, the more money you’ll save.

-2019 is a very important year for the Solar Tax Credit because it’s the last year to claim the Credit in full.
-In 2020 it starts to phase out, or “sunset,” which is a term often used to describe the gradual closing period for a public policy.
+As of 2020, the Solar Tax Credit has begun to phase out, or "sunset" which is a term often used to describe the gradual closing period for a public policy.

 Accelerated Depreciation for Businesses